[Cosima's Diaries, entry for Thursday, 23 September 1875. Tr. Geoffrey Skelton]

 [Richard Wagner to August Röckel, 12 September 1852.
 Tr.
 Spencer and Millington.]

-all poets: it is the Persian poet "Hafiz", whose poems now exist in a most enjoyable German adaptation by Daumer.
-Familiarity with this poet has filled me with a
+poets: it is the Persian poet "Hafiz", whose poems now exist in a most enjoyable German adaptation by Daumer.
+Familiarity with this poet has filled me with a very

-very real sense of terror: we with our pompous European intellectual culture must stand abashed in the presence of this product of the Orient, with its
+real sense of terror: we with our pompous European intellectual culture must stand abashed in the presence of this product of the Orient, with its self-assured and

 [Richard Wagner to Theodor Uhlig, September 1852.]